vektor-inc/vk-filter-search/readme.txt

 = 1.3.0 =
 [ Specification Change ] Change redirect method php to javascript.
-[ Specification Change ] Change checkbox / radio layout for mobile [ Specification Change ] No need for free version.
+[ Specification Change ] Change checkbox / radio layout for mobile ( Pro Only )
+[ Specification Change ] No need for free version.

 = 1.2.0 =